 Next in line for engine upgrades to look at are your intake, pistons/compression, and intake manifold/throttle body upgrades.
 These upgrades offer a bit of power as well as a bit of weight reduction as well, making them great secondary options.

 With the increase in PI allocation, we can now look more into the weight reduction upgrades.
 If you feel like your car feels a bit sluggish in corners and in its acceleration, go for weight reduction.

 For brakes, we would still be going with street brakes as they are still a massive improvement from the stock brakes for the PI it gives out.

 Since C-class still deals with cars that are considered retro and classic, the clutch upgrade is still very much important because of its effect on decreasing the shift time of your car.

 Transmission is still a matter of choosing between Sport and Race (6-speed only) since we are still dealing with relatively low-speed racing.
 Use the driveline upgrade to find that 1 or 2 PI that you need to push your C-class car to the limit.

 As with D-class cars, C-class cars can still function fairly well with stock tires, however, if you are building a car with a higher top speed, you might want to invest in street tires to offset the power.

 The effect of aero on C-class cars is still quite negligible so treat it as an aesthetic choice rather than a performance upgrade still.

 With a bit more PI points at your disposal, engine swaps are a bit more viable now.
 There are some engines that will upgrade D-class cars to C-class and most of the time these bring bigger gains than upgrading the stock engine, so always try to see if you can engine swap.

 Drivetrain swap is still a personal choice.
-All drivetrains on this class are still very much viable.
+All drivetrains in this class are still very viable.
 Finally, with the additional PI points, you should always be on the lookout if you can equip an aspiration upgrade as they bring the biggest power gains.